Temporary Structure Building Permits

 Call Before You Dig

-Construction shall not commence until a building permit (if required) has been issued.
 Always contact Ontario One Call before you dig, even if it’s just with a shovel, to locate any underground cables or lines below the surface.

 Arrange for Inspections

-Listed below are typical inspections required for tents and stages.
-Other temporary structures may require additional inspections.
-Please note: inspections are only conducted Monday through Friday during regular business hours.
+Inspections are only conducted Monday through Friday during regular business hours.
 All construction must be completed prior to inspection.
 Occupancy is not permitted until all inspections are passed.

 Fire Prevention for Special Events

-Once your structure is raised, please adhere to the following Fire Prevention Measures (PDF).
+Once your structure is raised, please adhere to the following Fire Prevention Measures.
 A copy of these measures must be maintained on-site.
-Visit our fire prevention page for more information on general fire prevention measures.

 Disclaimer: The information on this page is meant for guiding purposes only.
 Temporary Structures projects vary in scope and may require additional steps to ensure proper completion.
 It is the responsibility of the applicant to ensure work conforms to any restrictive covenants, caveats or other restrictions that are registered on the land title.
 The information above has no legal status and cannot be used as an official interpretation of the various bylaws, codes and regulations currently in effect.
 The City of Barrie accepts no responsibility to persons relying solely on this information.
 Web pages are updated periodically.